Pandanet-AGA City League Rules

 Schedule of Rounds

 All games will be played at the default time of 3pm Eastern Time on the scheduled day of the round.
-Please note that default times have been moved to Saturdays, and are scheduled to avoid 3-day weekends, holidays, or other major Go events we know about at this time.
+Please note that default times have been moved back to Sundays, and are scheduled to avoid 3day weekends, holidays, or other major Go events we know about at this time.

 The pairings for the entire season are immediately available.
 For any rounds, players (through their Team captains) that can agree to a mutual time to play their game may do so with the following conditions: